 When you run out of Connects, you have to purchase them at the price of $0.15 each.
-You don't want to waste your connects on jobs you aren't likely to be picked for.
+You don't want to waste your connections on jobs you aren't likely to land.
 Don't spend them on low-quality proposals, or while your profile isn’t finished.

 3. Collect Everything You Need to Get Started

-Of course, needless to say you should collect your best works to put them in your portfolio, but more on that in the next section.
+Of course, needless to say, you should collect your best work to put them in your portfolio, but more on that in the next section.

 4. Create an Outstanding Portfolio